Binance Review 2023: Is It Good For Trading?

 In August 2019, several high net accounts stored in Binance’s hot wallet were compromised in a single transaction.
 Binance reported that hackers used a variety of techniques including phishing, viruses, and others to steal over 7,000 Bitcoin, worth around $40 million at the time, as well as 2FA codes and API tokens.
 Following the attack, Binance conducted a thorough review of its security systems and data and reimbursed all lost funds using its emergency insurance fund.

-In August 2021, Reuter’s reported that the London High Court ordered Binance to identify hackers and freeze their account after a single user account was compromised and $2.6 million was lost.
+In August 2021, Reuter’s reported that the London High Court ordered Binance to identify hackers and freeze their account after a single account was compromised and $2.6 million was lost.

 Binance is a secure and trustworthy exchange that features multiple layers of ‘bank-like security measures and management protocols to ensure that customer information, funds, and assets are safeguarded against loss, theft, or damage.
 Examples of the security technologies used to provide a safe and secure trading environment include cold wallet storage and Two-Factor Authentication (2FA).